optimagic-dev/optimagic/docs/source/algorithms.md

   It is derivative-free and supports nonlinear inequality and equality constraints.

   .. note::
-      Cobyla's general nonlinear constraints is not supported yet by estimagic.
+      Cobyla's general nonlinear constraints is not supported yet by optimagic.

   Scipy's implementation wraps the FORTRAN implementation of the algorithm.